balhafni/neural_nets/README.md

 Playng around with Neural Nets....

-First Project:
+1) A simple logistic regression classifier to recognize cats up to 70% accuracy.
-- Building a simple logistic regression classifier to recognize cats up to 70% accuracy.
+2) A a simple palnar classifier using gradient descent and only a single hidden layer.